 Have you heard clicking sounds or experienced unusual play or locking in your steering wheel while driving your motor vehicle?
-Well, you may have a bad steering coupling (could refer to a “rag joint” or “U joint”).
+Well, you may have a bad steering coupler.
 No need to lose hope.
-This article will provide all the information that you need to handle a bad steering coupling problem.
+I will provide all the information that you need to handle a bad steering coupling problem.

 Is A Bad Steering Coupler Dangerous?